This method is mainly tried if less invasive or expensive options have failed or are unlikely to work.

 Predictors of success

-The main potential factors that influence pregnancy rates (and live births) in in vitro fertilization have been suggested as maternal age, duration of infertility or subfertility, bFSH and number of oocytes, all of which reflect the ovarian function.
+The main potential factors that influence pregnancy rates (and live births) in in vitro fertilization have been suggested as maternal age, duration of infertility or subfertility, FSH, and several oocytes, all of which reflect the ovarian function.

 The optimal age of the woman is from 23 to 39 years old at the time of treatment.
 Biomarkers that affect the chances of pregnancy from in vitro fertilization include: